mayuridev/myblog/_posts/2021-04-24-CryptoGolf.md

 > Flag: **ptm{sometimes_encryption_can_be_as_bad_as_decryption_ecdb556edcffd}**

-Thank you to team "pwnthem0le" from Politecnico di Torino for hosting such a fun event.
+Thank you to team *pwnthem0le* from Politecnico di Torino for hosting such a fun event.
 Also special shoutout to my teammates Lior and Stanley for their work on this problem.
-We look forward to competing in future hosted CTFs and conferences :)
+We look forward to competing in future CTFs and conferences :)